sihorton/node-php-cgi/README.md

 node-php-cgi
 ============

-run php scripts from nodejs through cgi
+npm module to run php scripts from nodejs through cgi.
+This module was developed for deskshell (http://deskshell.org) to allow seamless handling of php scripts.